 - Closet: The closet is located in the dresser cabinet next to the television.
 The bar was not lowered for easier access.

 - Beds: Access to either side of either double bed may be tight for larger wheelchairs.
-The space in between the beds are about 25 inches.
+The space in between the beds is about 25 inches.
 On the bed closest to the door space is diminished by the HVAC system and the sink does the same thing for the other bed.

 - Bathroom: To best maximize space, the roll-up sink is situated in the bedroom with a mirror.
 The bathroom itself is just on the other side of the wall.
 The toilet with grab-bars is seen first when entering the bathroom with the roll-in shower to the left.
-The shower has a handheld nozzle and paddle, mounted bench.
-Cleanser are in individual dispensers.
+The shower has a handheld nozzle and paddle, and a mounted bench.
+Cleansers are in individual dispensers.
 The shower has a rubber lip to prevent flooding the floors.
 The towel rack is about 2 feet away from the shower bench; a number of people will be able to reach this.
 Also in general, the bathroom was noticeably cooler than the rest of the room perhaps due to poor window insulation.

 - Amenities: A television is located in the dresser cabinet.
 The rod to adjust the window blinds is not extended and many will have a hard time reaching it.
 Right below this window is the HVAC system on the ground.
-Next to the cabinet dress, right outside the bathroom door is a desk, coffee/tea machine and power outlets.
+Next to the cabinet dress, right outside the bathroom door is a desk, coffee/tea machine, and power outlets.
 Light switches operate with a turn dial.

 - Parking: About a dozen parking spots with access are located in the Skyland Resort area; primarily in front of buildings.
-2 spots at Pinnacles (closest to dining hall), 1 at Stoneyman, 1 at Whiteoak, 6 at Laurel, and 2 at the Conference Hall.
+2 spots at Pinnacles (closest to the dining hall), 1 at Stoneyman, 1 at Whiteoak, 6 at Laurel, and 2 at the Conference Hall.

 - Doors: None are automatic.